gurraunaqsingh/museeks/README.md

 * [electron (used to be atom-shell)](https://github.com/atom/electron/) for embedded browser
 * [React.js](https://facebook.github.io/react/) as front-end framework and [Flux](https://facebook.github.io/flux/) with  [Redux](http://redux.js.org/) as data-flow pattern

+##### NOTE: This is a fork of [https://github.com/KeitIG/museeks](https://github.com/KeitIG/museeks).
+I liked the app in itself but it lacked certain key features that I wanted, and there is not much discussion or support by the original developer currently (at least I don't think so).
+See Changelog below to see whats different.

+### Changelog

+#### v1.8.4 August 7, 2018
+- added list sorting by 'Date Added'

 ---

 ### Features